 • Help you and your spouse (the parties) identify and understand the relevant subjects that need to be addressed in your divorce so informed decisions can be made by each of you;

-• Act as peacemaker while guiding negotiations between you and your husband or wife on any areas of disagreement;
+• Act as peacemaker while guiding negotiations between you and your husband or wife on any areas of disagreement with the goal of reaching a positive outcome;

-• Bring options to the table and help you create a mutually acceptable divorce agreement that is customized to the unique needs of your situation and the unique needs of your children pertaining to your parenting plan and time sharing, child support, alimony (spousal support/maintenance/spousal maintenance), division of marital property and debts and other important topics;
+• Bring options to the table and help you create a mutually acceptable divorce agreement that is customized to the unique needs of your situation and the unique needs of your children pertaining to your parenting plan and time sharing, child support, alimony (spousal support/maintenance/spousal maintenance), property division of marital assets and liabilities and other important topics;

 • Draft much of the required paperwork including a Memorandum of Understanding which outlines the tenants of your agreement.